shameekagarwal/Data-Structures-and-Algorithms/Strivers A2Z DSA Course Sheet/Step 3: Solve Problems on Arrays/Step 3.2: Medium/Next Permutation.md

 - optimal - lets assume number if - 2 1 5 4 3 0 0
 - we if we keep 2 and 1 as is, the remaining is the max possible
 - we need to exchange 1 with the "next largest number" after it - 3 in this case
+- doubt - can the above bit be "binary searched"
 - now, we make the number 2 3 [5 4 1 0 0]
 - now, 5 4 1 0 0 we need to make smallest possible - just reverse it!
 - small edge case i made mistake - when reversing, e.g. assume it is 5 5 5 5